Nicole Ragan, BCASE****Founder and Director of **Peaceful Palms LLC**,

 For years, I provided in-home respite services and consistently heard the same thing from parents and caregivers:

-*"I wish there was a safe, trusted place my child could go—so I could actually take a real break."*
+*"I wish there was a safe, trusted place my child could go—so I could actually take a real break, while my child socializes with other kiddos"*

-That insight, combined with my deep commitment to families, inspired the creation of **Peaceful Palms LLC – Embracing Neurodivergence**, a center-based and in-home respite care service for children on the autism spectrum and other neurodivergent profiles.
+That insight, combined with my deep commitment to families, inspired the creation of **Peaceful Palms LLC – Embracing Neurodivergence**, a center-based respite care and skills building service for children on the autism spectrum and other neurodivergent profiles.

 I’ve worked closely with **Sabrina Adams LPC, from Koi Counseling** who specializes in autism and ADHD, to develop an integrated model of care.
 Together, our goal is to provide **on-site counseling**, **skill-building**, **mentorship**, and **respite services** that support both the child and the entire family unit.